mchang35/xlmc/README.md

  - Photo gallery -- gallery of all photos that we have

 Still need to do:
- - Make business ideas page
  - Make photo gallery page
     - when you click on an individual photo, you can see it larger (in a popup?) and go to the next/previous photo and see a caption for the photo
  - make individual event/trip page
- - get the order of the dates
+ - sort the dates so that they always show up in order on the timeline -- implement MergeSort?
  - add interactivity for users to:
     - add photos to photo gallery
     - add events/dates to timeline